-Loose terrain may cause a golf car to lose traction and may affect stability.
-Areas of loose terrain should be repaired if possible, or chained or roped off to prevent golf car operation or identified by a suitable warning to operators not to operate golf cars in this area due to loose terrain or possible hazardous conditions.
+Extreme caution shall be used when driving in areas of loose terrain.
+Loose terrain, for example, sand or gravel, can cause a golf car to lose traction and may affect stability.
+Areas of loose terrain should be repaired if possible, or closed off to prevent golf car operation, or identified by a suitable warning to operators not to operate golf cars in those areas.